 I purchased a rebuild kit from QuadraJetParts.com for our M4MC carburetor.
 It came with new gaskets, a needle and seat assembly, and some other parts for $30.95 plus a few dollars for shipping.

 Next, I started looking for technical resources to help me out.
 The first thing I bought was the book How to Rebuild and Modify Rochester Quadrajet Carburetors by Cliff Ruggles (ISBN: 1932494189).
 This book provided a good background on Rochester Quadrajets as well as some common performance modifications.
 There was a section on fixing design problems with older Quadrajets, most of which had been corrected at the factory by the time our 1977 “Mod Quad” carburetor was built.
+This book was very useful in my understanding of how the Q-jet carbs work, and I would highly recommend it!

 Next, I downloaded a copy of the Delco Service Manual 9D-5 (PDF) for Quadrajet carburetors from 1981.
 This book provides some great technical drawings as well as an overview of the rebuild process.
 It had some information none of the other references had, such as the pattern for tightening the bolts on the air horn.
 I also printed a blown-up version of the exploded parts diagram.